 Ever since I was a teenager, smoking and drinking were the perfect things to take me away from the pressure, stress, and angst of growing up in a small town with not much else to do.
+Only years later would I discover how to quit drinking and smoking with meditation.

-Back then, drinking and smoking were the only things that could quiet my racing mind.
+But back then, drinking and smoking were the only things that could quiet my racing mind.
 They got me out of my head and gave me the pleasure and courage I was seeking.

 Why Do We Use Addictive Substances?